sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

     top-level scope@Local: 1[inlined]
 ```

-We can iterate over the items of a tuple (*we'll cover for loops in more detail further on*):
+We can iterate over the items of a tuple (*we'll cover for loops in more detail soon enough*):

 ##### **Code**
 ```Julia